-[43] In a series of three trial-level decisions in British Columbia and Ontario, the courts found themselves able to admit to probate wills although a witness's signature was omitted or the witnesses were not together when the signing took place, and we have heard of some similar, though unreported, cases in Alberta.
-However, if those cases established a trend, the trend has been interrupted, if not terminated, by another trial-level decision in British Columbia, where the result was a particularly flagrant denial of a testator's wishes.
-In that case, the notary who prepared the will went over it with the testator, who, in the presence of the notary and the notary's secretary, signed the will and acknowledged that it was her will.
+[43] In a series of three trial-level decisions in British Columbia and Ontario,17 the courts found themselves able to admit to probate wills although a witness's signature was omitted or the witnesses were not together when the signing took place, and we have heard of some similar, though unreported, cases in Alberta.
+However, if those cases established a trend, the trend has been interrupted, if not terminated, by another trial-level decision in British Columbia, where the result was a particularly flagrant denial of a testator's wishes.18 In that case, the notary who prepared the will went over it with the testator, who, in the presence of the notary and the notary's secretary, signed the will and acknowledged that it was her will.
 The secretary, who was to be the second witness, affixed her name stamp at the appropriate place but inadvertently failed to sign.
 The court declined to follow the three cases referred to above, and instead invoked the strict compliance rule and applied Ellis v.
-Turner, a decision of the British Columbia Court of Appeal which applied the strict compliance rule.
-The strict compliance rule still seems to be firmly embedded, and waiting for the courts to reform the rule is not likely to be a fruitful course of action. or inaction.
+Turner,19 a decision of the British Columbia Court of Appeal which applied the strict compliance rule.
+The strict compliance rule still seems to be firmly embedded, and waiting for the courts to reform the rule is not likely to be a fruitful course of action, or inaction.
 [44] One apparent exception to the application of the strict compliance rule is a number of reported cases from different jurisdictions in which a husband and wife have signed each others' wills; courts have been able, by different devices, to probate the true wills.
-One device is to treat the document which the testator actually signed as the testator's will and then, in the course of interpretation, to substitute in that document the names of beneficiaries from the intended will.
-This device gives effect to the intentions of testators, but it is an artificial way of doing it, and a straightforward dispensation would be more satisfactory.
+One device is to treat the document which the testator actually signed as the Kraus v.
+Tuni, [1999] B.C.J.
+No. 2075 (B.C.S.C.), online: QL (BCJ); Simkins Estate v.
+Simkins (1992), 42 E.T.R.
+287 (B.C.S.C.); Sisson v.
+Park Street Baptist Church (1999), 24 E.T.R.
+(2d) (Ont.
+Gen. Div.).
+18 Bolton v.
+Tartaglia, [2000] B.C.J.
+No. 758 (B.C.S.C.), online: QL (BCJ).
+See also Re Murphy Estate, [1999] N.J.
+No. 136 (Nfld.
+S.C.), online: QL (NJ), where the court refused to follow Sisson.
+19 (1997), 43 B.C.L.R.
+(3d) 283 (B.C.C.A.).